Syracuse-Open-Source-Collective/SYRCityline-Data-Explorer/README.md

 SYRCityline Data Explorer is an open-source bot developed to foster transparency and collaboration.
 The bot's source code allows the community to explore, modify, and enhance according to their needs.
 You are encouraged to [invite](https://www.josephcarmosino.com/invite-SYRCityline-Data-Explorer) the bot to your Discord server and leverage its capabilities to access SYRCityline request data.

 If you wish to customize the bot, you can fork the repository and make it your own.
 Feel free to modify the code to suit your requirements or add new features.
-However, as the original developer, I won't provide support or accept responsibility for any changes or modifications made to the bot by others.
+However, please ensure that you comply with the terms and conditions of the [Open Data Syracuse](https://data.syr.gov/pages/termsofuse).

 By offering SYRCityline Data Explorer as an open-source project, the aim is to encourage collaboration, innovation, and community engagement.
 Join the project, contribute to its development, and unleash the potential of data-driven insights for Syracuse, New York residents.